Why Use Groupwork?

 Welcome

-This module explores strategies and best practices needed to design, implement and assess group work assignments, including preparing students for online group work.
+Welcome to Collaborative Group Work!
+This module explores strategies and best practices needed to design, implement, and assess group work assignments, including preparing students for group work.
+This module is aligned to the core value of Empowering Student Learning from the Teaching Excellence Framework.

 After you’ve completed this module, you will be able to:

-• state the challenges and benefits of group work
+- State the challenges and benefits of group work

-• Design effective group work
+- Design effective group work

-• apply strategies to prepare students for and support group work
+- Apply strategies to prepare students for and support group work

-• assess group work using a variety of strategies and tools
+- Assess group work using a variety of strategies and tools

-Why use Groupwork?
+Why use Group work?

 Community of Inquiry